 It’s that time of the year again.
 With Halloween right around the corner, we thought it appropriate to do another horror-themed article.
 Last year around this time, we made an article about the ten scariest moments in video game history.
 This year’s is simple: what are the top ten best horror games ever made, and why?
 Scroll on to the next page to start the countdown!

 We don’t consider shooters like F.E.A.R., Dead Space, Resident Evil 4, Resident Evil 5, or Resident Evil 6 to be horror games.
 They are in fact not primarily horror.
 They’re just shooters with monsters or weird phenomena.
 Not lesser games (for F.E.A.R. at least, which is one of the greatest shooters ever), but they have no place on this list.
 We also despise B-movie horror techniques featured prominently in games like Outlast and The Evil Within.

-Silent Hill ranks #9.
+What’s a better way to start off a list of horror games than to start with Silent Hill?
 It was one of the most important games of the 1990s.
 It is the base for which nearly all horror games are compared.
 Developed by Konami and released exclusively for the Playstation in 1999, Silent Hill is a highly original psychological horror and survival horror game.

 It was probably the scariest game of the 1990s.
 The world was like nothing anybody had ever seen before: so mysterious, unpredictable, and most of all disturbing.
 You can only see a few feet in front of you when playing Silent Hill, as the ghost town is engulfed in a mystic fog (which can actually be partially attributed to technological shortcomings).

 What makes the classic Silent Hill games so special even today are the writing and atmosphere.
 Nobody has truly figured out the meaning behind the town of Silent Hill.
 The developers created something so mesmerizing with Silent Hill, and it’s a setting that will be remembered forever.